 Each year the Black Inclusion Network commemorates Black History Month by celebrating the culture through a number of local office and firm-wide of events.
-For the past several years, the Inclusion Networks #NCIWillHelpSomeone theme has resulted in donation drives where employees have donated thousands of items and funds to support local organizations who help those less fortunate in their communities.
-The culture is showcased through events such as museum outings, trivia, food tastings, and movie/documentary viewings.
+For the past several years, the Inclusion Networks #NCIWillHelpSomeone theme has resulted in donation drives where employees have donated items and funds to support local organizations who help those less fortunate in their communities.
+The culture of the affinity group is showcased through events such as museum outings, trivia, food tastings, and movie/documentary viewings.

 Hispanic Heritage Month (September 15 – October 15)

-The OPEN Inclusion Network is an internal global employee network formed around the support of lesbian, gay, bisexual, and transgender (LGBT) communities.
+The OPEN Inclusion Network (LGBTQIA Employee Network) is an internal global employee network formed around the support of lesbian, gay, bisexual, and transgender (LGBTQIA) communities.

-The Inclusion Network’s progressive approach to LGBT issues is widely recognized.
-Guidehouse is among Human Rights Campaign’s Best Places to Work for LGBT Equality, and we have earned a 100 percent rating for 11 consecutive years on HRC’s Corporate Equality Index.
+The Inclusion Network’s progressive approach to LGBTQIA issues is widely recognized.
+Guidehouse is among the Human Rights Campaign’s Best Places to Work for LGBT Equality, and we have earned a 100 percent rating for 11 consecutive years on the HRC’s Corporate Equality Index.

 National Pride Month (June)

-OPEN celebrates National Pride Month each June with networking and awareness activities, including participating in the Chicago, DC, and Indianapolis Pride parades.
-Past celebrations have included webinars on an analysis of the U.S. Supreme Court Ruling on Marriage Equality; a conversation with Breanna Sinclairé, the first openly transgender woman to study and graduate from the San Francisco Conservatory of Music; and the pursuit of inclusion, presented by Annise Parker, the first openly gay mayor of a major U.S. city (Houston).
+OPEN celebrates National Pride Month each June with networking and awareness activities, including participating in Pride parades in such cities as Chicago, DC, and Indianapolis.
+Past celebrations have included webinars on an analysis of the U.S. Supreme Court Ruling on Marriage Equality; a conversation with Breanna Sinclairé, the first openly transgender woman to study and graduate from the San Francisco Conservatory of Music; and the pursuit of inclusion, presented by Annise Parker, the first openly gay mayor of Houston, TX.

 Nearly 200 state and local governments have proposed legislative initiatives that negatively impact the rights of the LGBT community.
 These initiatives tear at the fabric of a forward-thinking, just, and open society.
 They are bad for business and bad for the communities where we live and work.
 Guidehouse opposes any legislation that allows discrimination against gay, lesbian, bisexual, and transgender individuals.